DavidONeill75101/annotation-correction-tool/README.md

 - NodeJS
   - Install it from https://nodejs.org/en/download/
 - A nice terminal can be useful.
 On Windows, you could use Git-bash which comes packaged with git for windows: https://gitforwindows.org/
-- For the setup below, you'll need a couple Python packages installed
+- For the setup below, you'll need some Python packages installed:
   - `pip install pandas`
   - `pip install mysql-connector-python`
   - `pip install gzip`